Skip to content

 After graduation, what will be missed most are the unforgettable events like homecoming and prom, moments that students look forward to all year, and that create lasting memories.
 No high school experience is complete without a few embarrassing moments.
 For Skyler, one that stands out is the first day of 7th grade, showing up in a bright neon green outfit from head to toe, a memory that his classmates won’t let him forget.
 As Skyler moves forward, there’s no doubt that the lessons learned, memories made, and goals ahead will lead to a successful, exciting future.

-11 days ago, Amy Brown
+about 1 month ago, Amy Brown

 Skyler Thomas